-- Many boomers feel your writing skills have been destroyed by text and instant messaging.
+- Some people feel your writing skills have been destroyed by text and instant messaging(IM).
 That’s not true, of course, but it’s important to match your writing style to your reader.
-Use IM style when you’re writing to a peer, but standard English when writing to your boss or a client.
+Use IM style when you’re writing to a peer, and standard English when writing to your boss or a client.
 Be smart about it.

 - Not sure what standard English is?
 For starters, be certain your grammar is correct.
 If you’re doubtful about a sentence’s grammaticality, turn it into two simple sentences.
 It’s always better to be simple and grammatical than complex and ungrammatical.
 Curious about grammar?
 Learn one rule each month.
 There aren’t that many, and you’ll probably learn them all in one year.